sanyassyed/sf_eviction/README.md

 * `git push -u origin master`
 * `username: sanyassyed`
 * `password <paste_the_personal_access_token_here>` -> you need to create this on the website of github and save the token securely for future use

+## Instructions to clone the project repo on a VM and enable pushing and pulling to and from repo respectively

 ### Connect remote VM to remote git repo via SSH
 ```bash